Vice President Pence says Philadelphia is area of 'particular concern' amid COVID-19 outbreak

 "I spoke today to Governor Tom Wolf and as we begin to see early trend lines in Philadelphia, I assured him that we were going to continue to flow resources and support to that community," said Pence.
 "But our message to the people of the Philadelphia area is now more than ever, practice the social distancing so that Philadelphia and to some extent, even Pittsburgh, do not have to endure what other communities before them have had to endure."

-The vice president's comments were echoed this morning by Dr. Deborah Birx who is leading the White House response to COVID-19.
+The vice president's comments were echoed on Wednesday morning by Dr. Deborah Birx who is leading the White House response to COVID-19.

 On Good Morning America Wednesday, Birx stated a similar concern about Philadelphia.